Toggle: English / Spanish

 Plenty of sleep

-Don't physically hold back an agitated person, if possible.
+DO NOT physically hold back an agitated person, if possible.
 This usually makes the problem worse.
-Only use restraints if the person is at risk of harming themselves or others, and there is no other way to control the behavior.
+Use restraints only if the person is at risk of harming themselves or others, and there is no other way to control the behavior.

 - Lasts a long time